run2bizdocs/documentation/en-us/docs/4biz-helium/processes/event/configuration/register-occurence-category.md

 # Register occurrence category

-This feature provides a variety of actions, such as including, changing, and deleting the occurrence category, that is, through it, it is possible to group occurrences of events of the same type.
+This feature provides a variety of actions, such as including, changing, and deleting the occurrence category, that is, it's possible to group occurrences of events of the same type.
 This registration will be associated with each item in the 4biz Inventory, Nagios, or Zabbix event manager registry.